Dhruvisha-Bhaliya/FastAPI-Learning/README.md

 ⚠️ Files Excluded from Git
 venv/

-Contains the project's installed Python packages and virtual environment files.
+Contains the project's Python virtual environment and installed packages.

-It should not be committed because it is environment-specific and can be recreated using Python.
+It should not be committed because it is specific to the local development environment.

 .env